RIF2HTML

 They are most likely used to display data in hierarchy and group requirements.

+Access Policies are also not implemented.
 (AP doesn’t make sense in a viewing component, so I guess you won’t miss them)

 (Check the RIF documentation for details!)